ford-jones/Lazarus/docs/api-reference.md

 #### shared_ptr\<Mesh::TriangulatedMesh> translateMeshAsset(shared_ptr\<Mesh::TriangulatedMesh> mesh, float x, float y, float z)
 Applies a translation transformation (movement) to a mesh asset along the x, y and z axis from an offset of 0.0. \
 Updates the `locationX`, `locationY` and `locationZ` properties of a `Mesh::TriangulatedMesh` object in real time. \
 Returns a shared pointer to the mesh object.
-It is recommended you use `std::move()` to reclaim ownership of the returned object to improve performance by reducing the number of registered owners.

 Params:
 > **mesh:** *A pointer to the mesh asset to be acted upon. (type: `std::shared_ptr<Mesh::TriangulatedMesh>`)* \